Skip to Main Content

 Making an appointment

 Viewing Special Collections materials is by appointment only.
-Contact Christine Mannix (cmannix@ccad.edu).
+Contact library@ccad.edu.

 Bring your CCAD ID card.
 If your item has a barcode we will "check out" the item.
 If it doesn't have a barcode, we will hold your ID.
 For security purposes, we request that you sit at the table across for the circulation desk.
 One book may be viewed at a time unless special permission is given to view multiple books.